gokr/sprylang.se/docs/manual.md

 Funcs can be written either as "primitives" in [Nim](http://nim-lang.org) or in Spry of course.
 The Spry VM has a bunch of Funcs included internally, most of which are primitives but also some defined in Spry.

-Then there are [VMModules](#VMModules) that define more Funcs, again both primitives and Spry funcs.
-VMModules are linked into the VM when you build the Spry VM, currently statically but they could be made to load dynamically as .so/.dlls too.
+Then there are [VM modules](#vm-modules) that define more Funcs, again both primitives and Spry funcs.
+VM Modules are linked into the VM when you build the Spry VM, currently statically but they could be made to load dynamically as .so/.dlls too.

-Finally Spry also has [Modules](#Modules) that are pure Spry.
+Finally Spry also has [Modules](#modules) that are pure Spry.

 ### Func
 Functions are created from Blocks using the `func` function that takes a Block of code, performs a shallow copy of it to create a Func and returns it: